 View and modify log levels of loggers using a REST API.

 Provides single purpose clients for publishing synchronous/asynchronous messages and for consuming selected topics.

 More in: Process Manager plugin

 Set of methods to create a process instance to manage and monitor plugins.

 Service Label plugin

 More in: Service Label plugin

-The service label is a small Core Agent Plugin, which other plugins can use to obtain the microservice label, i.e. the string used to identify the particular VNF.
+Other plugins can use this to obtain the microservice label, more specifically the string used to identify a particular VPP instance.